 shell./child_directory

-makes it incredibly easy to create, write, read, and navigate files and directories.
+pathlib makes it incredibly easy to create, write, read, and navigate files and directories.
 Let's move forward and unlock more of this powerful library's potential!

 Advanced Concepts in pathlib

-Armed with the basics, let's explore some advanced functionalities that pathlib
+Armed with the basics, let's explore some advanced functionalities that pathlib offers.

 Check File and Directory Existence